 - Executive Status Report: The weekly executive status report provides a summary-level review of the project and publishes key progress updates for the week including metrics associated with tracking business outcomes, impacted cases, and problem management.
-It also provides a summary of the status of each release and highlights key action items and risks or issues. - Joint Triage Scorecard: The joint triage process described in section 2 of this document produces an extensive scorecard on a weekly basis.
+It also provides a summary of the status of each release and highlights key action items and escalated risks or issues. - Joint Triage Scorecard: The joint triage process described in section 2 of this document produces an extensive scorecard on a weekly basis.
 The scorecard is centered on incident measurement and management.
 It provides leadership with detailed data on areas such as incident inflow rates, incident process rates, and agency incident rates.

 - Theme Templates: The theme teams maintain their templates which depict the business goals for the theme, the key team members, the business capabilities (in priority sequence), the BRRs, Problems, Service Requests, and Data Fixes required to deliver each capability.
 Risks and issues for the theme are tracked on the template as well as other key dependencies.
 Templates are maintained in SharePoint and updated as needed during theme meetings.
 Theme teams also leverage theme dashboards in JIRA to monitor the status of their tickets and show alignment to business capabilities and prioritization. - JIRA Release Dashboards: A JIRA dashboard is developed for each release once the final scope is approved.
 The dashboard shows real-time changes to any tickets associated with a release.
 Teams use these dashboards to track the status of every component within the release.
 If scope changes are approved at MPC, the dashboard reflects those changes as well.
-JIRA dashboards are also used to review proposed scope for upcoming patches to facilitate the approval process. - Project Runway: The runway depicts the details for the major projects contained within each release.
+JIRA dashboards are also used to review proposed scope for upcoming patches to facilitate the approval process. - Release Scorecards: Scorecards are updated weekly and reviewed at IRC for each Major Release.
+In addition, a summary scorecard for the Patch Releases and the IM Releases are also produced.
+These scorecards highlight the key dates, the current status of each phase of the SDLC as well as any critical issues which require discussion or escalation. - Project Runway: The runway depicts the details for the major projects contained within each release.
 The project runway is reviewed weekly at Release Planning Committee (RPC).
 The RPC reviews the details to ensure any technical dependencies or issues pertaining to a given release are surfaced and addressed. - Post-Implementation Evaluation Review: After each release, Deloitte produces a report that evaluates the implementation and whether the objectives of the release were met.
 The report references key metrics and contract KPIs to measure the impact to the business.

-One of the most critical achievements in the UHIP project's improved purchasing processes has been the inclusion of KPIs, SLAs, and SLOs in updated contractual documentation with vendors.
+One of the most critical achievements in the UHIP project's improved purchasing processes has been the inclusion of KPIs, SLAs, and Service Level Objectives (SLOs) in updated contractual documentation with vendors.
 These tools provide the State project managers the ability to truly ensure that contractors are delivering services and products in accordance with business requirements.
 In the case of Deloitte's contract amendment 47, most of the SLAs now include financial penalties for missing targets.
 Critical to achieving full compliance will be the achievement of the KPIs set forth in CA 45 and continued into CA 47 as M&O KPIs.
 These KPIs fall under four categories: